-A. Objectives and Scope

-- 1. The contractor will perform functional performance testing of the water heating equipment and any plumbing automation system integration with the EMS. - 2.
+- A. Objectives and Scope - 1.
+The contractor will perform functional performance testing of the water heating equipment and any plumbing automation system integration with the EMS. - 2.
 The objective is to demonstrate that each system is operating according to the owner's project requirements, documented project program, and Contract Documents.
 Additionally, during the testing process, areas of deficient performance are identified and corrected, improving the operation and function of the systems. - 3.
 The CxA develops specific functional test procedures and forms to verify and document proper operation of each piece of equipment and system.
 The CxA provides a copy of the test procedures to the A/E, OPM and installing Sub who shall review the tests prior to testing.
 The A/E and Sub(s) shall point out to the CxA any specific problems as related to feasibility, safety, equipment and warranty protection. - 4.
 Testing proceeds from components to subsystems to systems.
 When the proper performance of all interacting individual systems has been achieved, the interface or coordinated responses between systems is checked. - 5.
 The contractor shall supply all personnel and equipment for the demonstration, including, but not limited to, tools, instruments, ladders, lifts, computers, software, cables, etc. Contractor supplied personnel must be competent with and knowledgeable of all project-specific systems.
-All training documentation, submittals, installation manuals, and O&Ms, shall be at the job site before demonstration testing commences.

-B. Coordination and Scheduling

-- 1. The CM shall provide sufficient notice to the CxA regarding the Subs completion schedule for the testing of all equipment and systems.
+All training documentation, submittals, installation manuals, and O&Ms, shall be at the job site before demonstration testing commences. - B. Coordination and Scheduling - 1.
+The CM shall provide sufficient notice to the CxA regarding the Subs completion schedule for the testing of all equipment and systems.
 The CxA will schedule demonstration and validation after written notification from the CM and affected Subs.
 The CxA shall direct, witness and document the demonstration retesting of equipment and systems.
 The Subs shall execute the tests. - 2.
 In general, functional performance testing shall not be scheduled until all equipment submittals are approved, testing plans are approved, testing has been satisfactorily completed, and testing report has been provided.
 Scheduling of testing shall be done with a minimum of two weeks notice prior to testing.
-Testing which occurs outside the presence of the CxA or OPM without written authorization to do so will be required to be re-tested at no expense to the owner.
+Testing which occurs outside the presence of the CxA or OPM without written authorization to do so will be required to be re-tested at no expense to the owner. - C. Problem Solving - 1.
+The CxA will recommend solutions to problems found, however the burden of responsibility to solve, correct and retest problems is with the CM, Subs and A/E.